 Professional Demos

 Professional demos are your calling cards.
 Your number one marketing tool.
 It's vital to have about 5-6 audio clips on a demo, and the demo needs to be around the 60-second mark.
 Variety is key.
 You can't have the same read on a demo for every clip.
 Agents and producers like working with talents who have a range in their delivery.
-Stay away from doing your own demo unless you have a ton of experience in voice acting and audio engineering.
+Avoid doing your own demo unless you have a ton of experience in voice acting and audio engineering.
 Even if you do, it's still best to have a second set of ears listening to your reads and directing you.

 Marketing